ivanempire/lighthouse/README.md

 ```

 ## Searching for devices
 There are two types of search messages (also known as M-SEARCH) one may send to a multicast group: unicast and multicast.
-A unicast message is one that is sent to a specific device on the network.
-The search criteria is rather narrow, and so only 1 device will respond.
+A unicast message is one that is sent to a specific device on the network since the search criteria is rather narrow.
 A multicast message, on the other hand, is like an all-points bulletin: every single device that matches the more-generic search criteria will respond.

 For example, the default search request, found [here](lighthouse/src/main/java/com/ivanempire/lighthouse/models/Constants.kt#L33), is a multicast message with a search target of `ssdp:all`.
 Lighthouse sets this up as an implicit argument to `discoverDevices()`.
 The corresponding string is: